-1) Converts data about network traffic into higher level events; and
+1) Converts data about network traffic into higher-level events; and

 2) Provides a script interpreter – a robust programming language – which is used to interact with events and understand what those events mean in terms of network security.

-Bro Compared to Conventional IDS
+Zeek Compared to Conventional IDS

-As Bro monitors a traffic stream it produces logs that record everything it understands about the network activity.
+As Zeek monitors a traffic stream it produces logs that record everything it understands about the network activity.
 This understanding includes connection records, the volume of packets sent and received, attributes about TCP sessions, and other metadata that is useful for analyzing network behavior and understanding the context of that behavior.

 A good way to understand why this is so unique is to compare it to a conventional rules-based IDS such as Suricata or Snort.
 A classic use case for those tools is to monitor traffic on a targeted port for a specific attribute – a certain protocol or byte pattern that exists in the packet payloads.
 When those conditions match the rule, the IDS triggers an alert.